Akuli/porcupine/CONTRIBUTING.md

     as that won't show up correctly on GitHub's releases page.
 2. Make a pull request of your changelog edits.
 Review carefully: changing the changelog afterwards is difficult, as the text gets copied into the releases page.
-3. Merge the pull request and pull the merge commit to your local `master` branch.
+3. Merge the pull request and pull the merge commit to your local `main` branch.
-4. Run `python3 scripts/release.py` from the `master` branch.
+4. Run `python3 scripts/release.py` from the `main` branch.
     The script pushes a tag named e.g. `v2022.08.28`, which triggers the parts of `.github/workflows/release-builds.yml`
     that have `if: startsWith(github.ref, 'refs/tags/v')` in them.
     They build and deploy docs, copy the changelog to the releases page, and so on.
 5. Update `porcupine.wiki` if you added new features that are likely not obvious to users.

-If you want, you can also do a release from a branch named `bugfix-release` instead of `master`.
+If you want, you can also do a release from a branch named `bugfix-release` instead of `main`.
-This is useful if you fixed a bug that made Porcupine unusable for someone, but the new features on `master` aren't ready for releasing yet.
+This is useful if you fixed a bug that made Porcupine unusable for someone, but the new features on `main` aren't ready for releasing yet.